Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Medication can be injected directly into the affected joint.
-These shots take a few minutes and are done in your doctor’s office.
+Medicine can be injected directly into the affected joint.
+These shots take a few minutes and are done in your healthcare provider’s office:

-Lubricant supplementation injections use a substance similar to one found naturally in the joint.
+Lubricant supplementation injections use hyaluronic acid, a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
-This type of shot is done only for osteoarthritis in the knees.
+These injections are only for osteoarthritis in the knees.

 Arthroscopy.
-The surgeon looks at and works inside the joint using special instruments inserted through very small incisions.
-The cartilage is smoothed, and any pieces of cartilage that have broken off are removed.
+The surgeon looks at and works inside the joint using special instruments put through very small incisions.
+The cartilage is smoothed.
+Any pieces of cartilage that have broken off are removed.

 Total joint replacement.
-The entire joint is removed and replaced with manmade joint components.
+The entire joint is taken out and replaced with a manmade joint using metal, ceramic, and/or plastic.
 This is most often done with the knee or hip joint.

 Other surgery.
 There are other surgical procedures specific to certain joints.
 For example, joint resurfacing may be done on the hip joint.